 What is the Division of Wildlife and Freshwater Fisheries doing to keep CWD from reaching our state?

 The Division is currently taking several measures to help prevent CWD from reaching our state.
 The State has had a regulation banning the importation of all cervids (members of the deer family) into Alabama since 1973.
-Recently the fines for violating this regulation were significantly increased.
-Investigations have discovered animal movements among many of the 20 privately owned elk herds (outside of Alabama) where CWD has been diagnosed.
-The movement of infected animals very likely was the reason for the disease's spread.
-Halting the movement of live captive deer and elk into and within Alabama is a major step in preventing the disease from reaching our state.
+Fines for violating this regulation are significant.
+The Division started an active monitoring program for CWD during the 2001-02 hunting season.
+Since then, nearly 8,000 deer have been tested and CWD has not been detected within Alabama.